reficio/p2-maven-plugin/README.md

 Please see the examples/quickstart/pom.xml for more info.

 Remember:

 * override flag does not apply to the transitive dependencies
 * instructions are not applied to the transitive dependencies

 Expected behavior:

-* jars that are OSGi bundles will be "bundled" once more using the bnd tool overriding the default MANIFEST.MF, if you specify instructions for these jars they will be APPLIED (not to the transitive dependencies though)
+* jars that are OSGi bundles will be "bundled" once more using the bnd tool overriding the default MANIFEST.MF
+* if you specify instructions for these jars they will be APPLIED (not to the transitive dependencies though)

 The following example presents how to enable the override option:
 ```xml